simoneldevig/react-native-static-server/README.md

   - **NOT YET TESTED** with [RN's New Architecture] on **iOS**.
 Likely to need minor fixes there.

-- **v0.5.5** &mdash; A close copy of the latest version of the original library, patched to work with React Native v0.67+, and with all dependencies updated (as of May 17, 2022).
+- **v0.5.5** &mdash; Almost exact close copy of the latest version of the original library, patched to work with React Native v0.67+, and with all dependencies updated (as of May 17, 2022).

 ## Getting started
 - Install the package